-When starting your South Africa or Kruger National Park safari adventure it can be daunting!
-Shaun has put a list of questions and answers together for you to make your life easier
+When starting your African or Kruger National Park safari adventure it can be daunting!
+We has put a list of questions and answers together for you to make your life easier…

 How do I pay you safely?